makrai/notes/rust2012-tokenizer-monoling.md

 # Abstract

-* systematic empirical comparison of pretrained multilingual language models versus their monolingual counterparts with regard to their monolingual task performance.
-We study a set of
+* systematic empirical comparison of pretrained multilingual language models versus their monolingual counterparts with regard to their monolingual task performance
 * nine typologically diverse languages with available pretrained monolingual
 * five diverse monolingual downstream tasks
 * We